erfangolpour/SmartClient/README.md

 ### Date: September 20, 2023

 Usage: `python3 SmartClient.py <URI>`

 **Note:** URI is parsed with regex and works with many different formats.
-See below:
+See below for a few examples.

-A few examples of valid URIs:
+Some of the formats SmartClient accepts as a valid URI:
 - example.com
 - www.example.com
 - www.example.com/